 The following is important information for music directors to be aware of when traveling in the United States by motorcoach.

-The standard size deluxe motorcoach, or tour bus in the U.S.A. is a 55-seat coach.
-This is the size on which Music Celebrations bases its domestic coach tour prices.
+The standard size deluxe motorcoach in the United States holds 55 seats.
+This is the size on which Music Celebrations International (MCI) bases its domestic coach tour costs.
 With a 55-seat coach, the group can utilize 54 seats, leaving one seat open for the MCI Tour Manager.
-There are some “off-size” coaches available, smaller coaches, or a 57-passenger coach, but because they are not as common they come at a premium price and would not bring a significant (if any) cost savings to the travelers.
+There are some “off-size” coaches available, smaller coaches, or 57-passenger coaches, but because they come at a premium price and would not bring a significant (if any) cost savings to the travelers.

-In the U.S.A., a deluxe motorcoach is not allowed to travel with an attached trailer.
-Large instrumental ensembles may need to plan on hiring a truck to follow the group to their tour destination if there is not enough room in the undercarriage of the bus for both the luggage and instruments.
+In the United States, a deluxe motorcoach is not allowed to travel with an attached trailer.
+Large instrumental ensembles may need to plan on hiring a truck to follow the group to their tour destination if there is not enough room in the undercarriage of the coach for both the luggage and instruments.

 Tour Pricing based on Motorcoach Transportation

-You will see on the proposal that the per-person cost is on a sliding scale, dependent upon the number of travelers you have per bus.
-Each motorcoach represents certain fixed overhead costs, which include driver, fuel, bus, overnight parking, overnight room for driver(s), and Tour Manager (one per bus).
-The best per person price is achieved by filling up each motorcoach (54 per bus), thus spreading around the fixed costs to as many people possible.
-If your numbers exceed 54, and are not divisible by 54, we would divide your total number of travelers by the number of buses you need to get find how many passengers you would have per bus, thus finding out what paying category your group falls into on the proposal.
-For example, if you were to have 70 – 80 total travelers, that would put you in either the 35 – 39 or 40 – 44 category, which is more expensive than the 50 – 54 because you have the same fixed overhead prices spread amongst fewer travelers.
+You will see on the proposal that the per-person cost is on a sliding scale, dependent upon the number of travelers you have per coach.
+Each motorcoach represents certain fixed overhead costs, which include driver, fuel, coach, overnight parking, overnight room for driver(s), and Tour Manager (one per coach).
+The best per person price is achieved by filling up each motorcoach (54 per coach), thus spreading around the fixed costs to as many people possible.